Kumard8x/Project_2_Predict_mobile_phone_pricing/README.md

 # Mobile Phone Price Prediction using Machine learning.

 ## How to Access the mobile pridiction of app using below link.
+Click one below link.

+Note: if app is sleeping.
+Please click on `Yes, Get this app back up`

 app: https://project2-predict-mobile-phone-pricing.streamlit.app/

 ## Project Overview